ig3/srf-scheduler/README.md

 decay factor of decayFactor.
 This card ease factor reflects how easy or difficult the card has been recently.

+If the adjusted interval of the card is less than learningThreshold then it is used to calculate the new interval but if the adjusted interval is more than learningThreshold then the average of the adjusted interval and the time since last review is used instead.
+This will make a difference when review of the card is delayed from its due date: after a break from studying, while clearing the backlog.
+The rationale is that if you were able to recall the card after a longer interval than the scheduled interval then the scheduled interval was too short and the longer, actual interval is more relevant to rescheduling the card.
+The implementation is a
+compromise: using the average of the scheduled and actual interval.
+If cards are being studied before they are due, this would cause the new interval to be shorter.

 #### Easy

 If the ease of a review is Easy, then the new interval is the interval for